 - Gaps between teeth: We can close gaps with veneers to transform the look of your smile, improve bite function, and speech.

-Porcelain Veneers in Silver Spring, MD
+Receiving Porcelain Veneers from Our Silver Spring, MD Dentists

+We will customize veneers to your smile and mouth specifications.
 Tooth preparation involves “etching” the teeth to enable the veneers to adhere securely.
-To do this, Dr. Dechter or Dr. Moy will carefully remove a small amount of the tooth’s enamel.
+To do this, Dr. Dechter or Dr. Moy will carefully remove a small amount of the affected tooth’s enamel.

 Porcelain Veneers FAQs